 - turn the power off;

 - turn the switch SW6 on;

 - turn the power on;

-- when power and the communication LED are lit, turn the switch SW6 off.
+- when power and communication LED is lit, turn the switch SW6 off.

 WARNING!
-After restoring the default configuration, all values stored in the registers are cleared as well.
+After restoring the default configuration, all values stored in the registers will be cleared as well.

-Configuration Registers
+4.7 Configuration Registers